Your baby, your body, your partner and the prenatal visit, plus tips for the 24th week of pregnancy.

 Between weeks 24 and 28, your doctor or midwife will order a gestational diabetes test.
 The test involves drinking a sugary liquid and having blood drawn at various intervals to test the body’s reaction to high levels of sugar.
 Women with gestational diabetes can have healthy babies, they simply need to monitor glucose levels throughout the pregnancy and switch to a low carbohydrate diet.
 If you are carrying multiples, you will need to carefully note any changes in vaginal discharge or contractions.
 Preterm labor is common and may start with a vaginal infection.

 Take plenty of pictures from week 24 until the end of pregnancy.
-Though pregnant women commonly say they do not want their picture taken, most will love to gaze at the photos years later as your child grows up.
+You will both love to gaze at the photos years later as your child grows up.

 Tips for this week